 The following Optional Activities are available to participate in, on some or all of the departures of this itinerary.
 These must be booked in advance (additional costs apply) and space is limited.

 KAYAKING – Our kayaking adventures are the best way to feel at one with the sea.
 Taken in small groups of maximum 16 people, multiple times per voyage, kayaking adventures are only conducted during calm weather conditions.
 Kayaking is open to all levels of experience, however kayaking in the polar waters is not suitable for novice kayakers.
 Beginners interested in kayaking should first take an introductory course prior to the voyage which includes how to do a wet exit.
 In addition regardless of your experience, we recommend you take part in some kayaking practise prior to the voyage to ensure that you are comfortable on the water in the icy conditions.

 HIKING - Hiking is a great way to appreciate the immense windswept landscapes of the Arctic.
-The tundra comes alive during the brief arctic summer, with bursts of color from shrubs and plants that eke out a living in this polar environment.
+The tundra comes alive during the brief arctic summer, with bursts of colour from shrubs and plants that eke out a living in this polar environment.
 You’ll find each hike is different - exploring communities, shorelines or glaciated landscapes, often on the lookout for wildlife.
 Hiking participation is optional and your Expedition Team will advise you of what levels of activity you can expect prior to each excursion.

-Day 13 - Disembarkation Day in Akureyri
+Day 13 - Disembarkation Day in Longyearbyen